16 years old Nezline Achieng Daniel writes about overcoming early teenage pregnancy and early marriage to go to school:

 Our husband does nothing to earn even a single income; we have been struggling to raise our children—looking for food for them to eat, clothes to wear and taking care of them when sick.

-I have benefited a lot from CWPFG; from February of 2024 I have been getting free contraceptives and this has helped me a lot.
+I have benefited a lot from CWPFG’s F.W.
+Reproductive Health and Sexual Education Program; from February of 2024 I have been getting free contraceptives and this has helped me a lot.

 Through its loan/grant I can testify that I have received the grant twice and now I am engaged in selling vegetables out of which I get some income.